retorquere/zotero-better-bibtex/site/content/citing/cayw.md

   - cite as you write
 ---

-**PSA: as of Zotero 5.0.71, access to this URL will no longer work from the browser for security reasons; `curl` and other programmatic access will work.
-In 5.0.71 and 5.0.72 you were required to send a `User-Agent` header (anything will work, as long as it's there, `curl` sends a user-agent header by default); as of 5.0.73, the user agent requirement was [dropped](https://forums.zotero.org/discussion/78502/http-user-agents-that-dont-identify-fail-for-zotero-v5-0-71).**
+**PSA: as of Zotero 5.0.71, access to the CAYW URL will no longer work from the browser for security reasons; `curl` and other programmatic such as from editors access will work.**

 Good news for TeXnicians and those down with Mark (aka Markdown, RST, whatnot): this is the time to go pester the author of your favorite editor for Zotero integration!